oneezy/monorepo/README.md

 - [SVEMIX](https://www.svemix.com/)

-# Thanks Everyone for your help!
+# Thanks Everyone for your contributions!